 In her mind Doctor Kate the pediatrician was swearing like an outraged Marine drill instructor, but she shouted only, "I need five cee-cees of Norep, an immobilizer and a burn tray, NOW!"

 Crusher had come to the same conclusion, but Sterling growled it first.
 "He's going into shock."
 Someone handed her an immobilizer unit, while Doctor Crusher received the hypospray.
 Doctor Sterling counted seconds in her mind, as she positioned the portable force field restraint unit to hold Riker's traumatized head and neck in position.
 With the immobilizer in place, Sterling ordered, "Okay, let's get him on the biobed."

 Sterling and Crusher lifted the unconscious first officer onto the primary exam biobed, while a nurse held the immobilizer unit steady.
-Doctor Crusher then began cutting away Riker's uniform shirt with a sonic separator, trying to get at the third degree burns on his left arm and shoulder.
+Doctor Crusher began cutting away Riker's uniform shirt with a sonic separator, trying to get at the third degree burns on his left arm and shoulder.

 Doctor Sterling went to the main bio-readout display, in the wall across from the bed.
-She quickly analyzed the information provided and called out, "Vitals have stabilized, but he's got level four cranial trauma."
+She quickly analyzed the information provided and called out, "Vitals have stabilized, but he's got level two cranial trauma."
 She returned to her patient's side, picked up a sterilizer and began cleaning the gash across Riker's forehead.
 "No skull fracture though, thank the maker."
 Sterling shut down the portable immobilizer, preferring to use the biobed's full restraint system.

 Standing by her patient, Crusher studied the readout across the room.
 "Neck muscles have been badly strained, but there doesn't appear to be any damage to the vertebrae."